tokio-rs/tokio/CONTRIBUTING.md

 `FutureExt::timeout`, this is how the documentation test is structured.

 Lines that start with `/// #` are removed when the documentation is generated.
-They are onlly there to get the test to run.
+They are only there to get the test to run.
 The `block_on_all` function is the easiest way to execute a future from a test.

 If this were a documentation test for the `Timeout::new` function, then the